FRIBDAQ/rustogrammer/docs/src/chap7_3.md

 * *processor* - name of the event processor to remove from the pipeline.

+### $client mirror

+Return a list of the mirrors that are currently being served.

+### Parameters

+* *pattern* - Optional, if supplied this is a glob pattern.
+The mirrors listed must have hosts that match *pattern*.
+If *pattern* is omitted, it defaults to ```*```

+### Description

+Both SpecTcl and Rustogramer can serve their display shared memories via a mirror server.
+On linux the clients are smart enough to know if a specific host is already mirroring to a local shared memory and just attach to the mirror.

+This service provides a list of the mirrors active on the host to support exactly that sort of intelligence.

+### Returns

+A list of dicts that describe the active mirror clients.
+Each dict contains the following keys:

+* **host** - A host which is mirroring.
+* **memory** - Identifies the shared memory local to the **host** in which the mirror is being maintained.
+This has the forms:
+    *  Four characters - the key to a SYSV shared memory segment.
+    *  ```sysv:`` followed by four characters, the four characters are a SYSV memory key.
+    *  ```posix:``` followed by a string.
+The string is A POSIX shared memory file.
+    *  ```file:``` followed by a stsring.
+The string is a path to a file that is the backing store for the shared memory.
+A ```mmap(2)``` of that file will, if permissions allow, gain access to that memory.

 ### Description
 Removes the named event processor from the named event processinug pipeline.